morcble/RegionJs/README.md

 If you got the above concerns, please try out this web framework.
 It's a lightweight and extremely easy-to-start web frontend framework, it is named Region JS.

 # Overview Of Region JS
-It is a modern web frontend framework constructed with a comprehensive component-oriented approach and adhering to object-oriented principles.
+- It is a modern web frontend framework constructed with a comprehensive component-oriented approach and adhering to object-oriented principles.
 It extends standard HTML tags and compatible with jQuery syntax.
+- Adhering to conventional component standards, it supports data binding, CSS styling, and JavaScript isolation for components.
+- Without the need for compiling source code, it offers a what-you-see-is-what-you-get experience.